jyoung4242/articles/peasy/bindings/bindings.md

 mouseenter, etc... as an event binding, and then you provide the 'handler' callback which exists IN the data model.

 Peasy passes 5 standard parameters into the handler for your convenience.
 The first parameter is the HTMLEvent that actually is fired.
 The second parameter is the 'localized' data model that is bound to the element.
-This CAN be trick, because depending on your nesting of elements, it maybe be a localized data model for just that element, or if it is a top level binding, it will be the standard data model.
+This CAN be tricky, because depending on your nesting of elements, it maybe be a localized data model for just that element, or if it is a top level binding, it will be the standard data model.
 We will get into nesting a bit later, but just know that another option is provided to help with this.